A comprehensive resource for safe and responsible laser use

 U.S. CPSC NEISS laser pointer reports

 The Consumer Product Safety Commission operates the National Electronic Injury Surveillance System (NEISS).
 This is a national probability sample of roughly 100 hospitals.
-Patient information is collected for every emergency visit in these 100 hospitals that involves an injury associated with a consumer product.
+For each of these hospitals, patient information is collected for every emergency visit that involves an injury associated with a consumer product.
 If the number of collected samples is large enough, the total number of product-related injuries treated in all U.S. hospital emergency rooms nationwide can be estimated.

 Summary descriptions are taken from the report text.
 The raw NEISS data for each report is available online if additional details are desired.